Jithin-Varghese/c3-documentation/README.md

 <img src="https://github.com/Jithin-Varghese/c3-documentation/blob/master/images/customer-buttons-side.jpg/">

 - On clicking the **Reconcilation Report**, the report corresponding to that customer will be generated.
 The Reconcilation report will list out the number of licenses purchased from **Partner Center**, the name that is given to the plan for the user, the number of licenses that are billed in **chargify**.
+This button is used to check whether there is any **Quantity mismatch** between what was bought and what is billed.

 <img src="https://github.com/Jithin-Varghese/c3-documentation/blob/master/images/reconsilation-button-click.jpg/">